Is gold in a bubble?

 [Gold] gets dug out of the ground in Africa, or someplace.
 Then we melt it down, dig another hole, bury it again and pay people to stand around guarding it.
 It has no utility.
 Anyone watching from Mars would be scratching their head.

 Of course, astute readers will know gold’s main purpose, which has evolved into a tool to enable speculators to place bets on the direction of world economies and their monetary policies.
 Basically, investors will buy gold if they think major governments will be printing money to stimulate the economy.
 Or, these people can take it one step further in their thinking, buying gold because they feel a major economic catastrophe is upcoming.
-Gold also has some industrial uses, as well as being used in jewellery, but these actual demands doesn’t really move the price.
+Gold also has some industrial uses, as well as being used in jewelry, but these actual demands don’t really move the price.

 Naturally, as the economies of the developed world have gone through their problems over the past few years, gold has done well.
 The yellow metal closed 2011 at $1564 per ounce, declining from a high of nearly $1900 just a few months ago.
-5 years ago, gold was trading at just $600 per ounce, meaning the precious medal has gone up more than 150% over the past 5 years.
+5 years ago, gold was trading at just $600 per ounce, meaning the precious metal has gone up more than 150% over the past 5 years.

-Is gold just beginning it’s upward trajectory?
+Is gold just beginning its upward trajectory?
 Or is there a gold bubble and gold bugs in for a world of pain?

 The Bullish Case For Gold

 Central banks around the world are loosening monetary policy.
 Essentially, they’re both printing money and giving banks a ridiculously low rate to borrow money, which they hope will help kick start lending.
-Every central bank needs to slowly increase the supply of money in an economy, because a growing economy needs a growing money supply.
+Every central bank needs to slowly increase the supply of money in an economy because a growing economy needs a growing money supply.
 But, what happens if the supply of money grows faster than the rate the economy is growing?
-In that situation we’d have inflation begin to spiral out of control, since printing too much money essentially devalues the current money supply.
+In that situation, we’d have inflation begin to spiral out of control since printing too much money essentially devalues the current money supply.

 This is what gold nuts are banking on.
 They believe that, over the long term, large government debts around the world are going to lead to economic disaster.
-To get out of their debt problems, governments will either be forced to admit defeat and default on their loans, or create enough money to pay them off.
+To get out of their debt problems, governments will either be forced to admit defeat and default on their loans or create enough money to pay them off.
 If either of those events happens to a large economy, (like say, Japan) this would be extremely positive for gold.

-There’s two reasons why gold may not be a good investment going forward.
+There are two reasons why gold may not be a good investment going forward.

 Firstly, there’s no guarantee that these large government debts lead to defaults.
 Remember, after World War 2, governments around the world were stretched thin because of the massive borrowing it took to fund a war.
 The soldiers came back home, the economy picked up, and the world grew out of its debt problem.
 It’s still quite possible for governments to do the same thing now.
 Even guys like me can figure out there are certain countries with debt problems.
 There’s still time for governments to do something about it.